SYTË

-SYTË is an alt-pop band based in New York, US.
+SYTË is an alt-pop duo based in New York, US, formed by Nita Kaja and Drin Tashi in 2018.

 Biography

 SYTË (meaning "eyes" in Albanian) was formed in 2018 in Pristina, Kosovo by vocalist Nita Kaja and producer Drin Tashi.
 The duo soon expanded into a four-piece when Fatlind Ferati and Granit Havolli joined the band.
-Their first release is their EP, which came out on July 12th, 2018.
+Their first release is their EP, which came out on July 12, 2018.

 In 2018, they performed at Sunny Hill Festival, and in 2019 at Pop-Kultur Berlin Festival.

-In August, 2019 they released their single "Feel It All" and in March, 2020 their single "Tail Light", announcing the release of their album Divine Computer.
+In August 2019 they released their single "Feel It All" and in March, 2020 their single "Tail Light", announcing the release of their album Divine Computer.

-The single "The End" was listed on the "Top Awards" Albanian music chart on January, 2021.
+The single "The End" was listed on the "Top Awards" Albanian music chart in January 2021.

-In April 2021, they collaborated with London-based artist Qendresa, to release their single and music video "Up in the Air".
+In April 2021, they collaborated with London-based artist Qendresa, to release their single and music video, "Up in the Air".

-In 2022 they released two singles.
+In 2022, they released two singles.
 The single "Where Did The Love Go" in March, and the single "Sirena" in September.